mdlu/set-game/README.md

 If 4 attributes are desired, all are used; if only 3 are desired, all shapes default to squiggle.

 #### Rules:
-- If 4 attributes are being used, a 3x4 board is laid out; if 3 attributes, then a 3x3 board is used.
+- If 4 attributes are being used, a 3x4 board is laid out; if 3 attributes, then a 3x3 board is used; etc.
 - The objective is to find Sets, where a Set is defined as three cards where, for each basic attribute, the properties of the three cards are all the same, or all different.
 - To declare you have a found a Set, you click "Declare".
 You then have 5 seconds to click 3 cards which you believe are a Set.
 - If your 3 cards make a Set, you gain 10 points; if they are not a Set, or you time out, you lose 5 points.